cob3x85/missing-collectible-app/docs/privacy-policy.md

 **Optional Sharing by You:**

-- You may choose to share individual Funko card images using your device's native share sheet (Messages, Email, Social Media, etc.)
+- You may choose to share individual item card images using your device's native share sheet (Messages, Email, Social Media, etc.)
 - When you share, the data goes directly to the app/service you select—we do not intercept or store this information

 ## Third-Party Services